 As depicted in Figure 1, a single agent, such as a commander or another individual warfighter, makes combat decisions by scanning the environment for relevant information, sizing up the situation, developing and evaluating his/her options, acting on one of them, and receiving feedback on the consequences of these actions.
 The better the individual's situational awareness, e.g. of the location and identity of relevant weapons platforms in the battlespace, and the better the planned action, the more effective the individual should be.
-This is a commonly used decision cycle1 frameworkHere we have expanded the focus from the individual decision maker to a similar decision cycle employed by an entire team composed of several warfighters.
+This is a commonly used decision cycle1 framework.
+Here we have

+1. Many investigators have set forth versions of the command decision cycle.
+Since John Boyd originally proposed the OODA loop (Observe-Orient-Decide-Act) process to represent the decision cycle of pilots engaged in air combat scenarios, several variations have been developed in differing contexts.
+For the SHOR paradigm (Stimulus Hypothesis Option Response) see (Wohl 1981) The HEAT paradigm (Headquarters Effectiveness Assessment Tool) is described and used in (Sovereign and Stewart 1986) and more extensively in (Hayes et al. 1983).
+The HEAT model looks at the speed and accuracy of the decision cycle composed of six phases: monitoring, situation assessment, course of action development, outcome prediction, decision, directing of action...remonitoring.
+The HEAT decision cycle or "planning cycle" occurs at the level of the larger organization, e.g. under a Theater Commander; the OODA Loop decision cycle expanded the focus from the individual decision maker to a similar decision cycle employed by an entire team composed of several war-fighters.
 As depicted in Figure 2, the combat team as a whole that we consider is self-similar to the members (agents) of the team with respect to sharing common combat decisionmaking processes and common informational schema within and across the team.2 Such a collection of warfighters comprises a combat CAS.
-In a Net Centric Warfare (NCW) CAS condition, warfighter agents pool, over a shared network, their individual sensor reports, e.g. ship's radar hits, together with information from national intelligence sources, to a common shared picture (or schema) of the battlespace; and different warfighting agents also lend defensive (and
+In a Net Centric Warfare (NCW) CAS condition, warfighter agents pool, over a shared network, their individual sensor reports, e.g. ship's radar hits, together with information from national intelligence sources, to a common shared picture (or schema) of the battlespace; and different warfighting agents also lend defensive (and offensive) shooter actions to support other team members, in accord with collaboratively developed and shared plans3.

-1 Many investigators have set forth versions of the command decision cycle.
-Since John Boyd originally proposed the OODA loop (Observe-Orient-Decide-Act) process to represent the decision cycle of pilots engaged in air combat scenarios, several variations have been developed in differing contexts.
-For the SHOR paradigm (Stimulus Hypothesis Option Response) see (Wohl 1981) The HEAT paradigm (Headquarters Effectiveness Assessment Tool) is described and used in (Sovereign and Stewart 1986) and more extensively in (Hayes et al. 1983) The HEAT model looks at the speed and accuracy of the decision cycle composed of six phases: monitoring, situation assessment, course of action development, outcome prediction, decision, directing of action...remonitoring.
-The HEAT decision cycle or "planning cycle" occurs at the level of the larger organization, e.g. under a Theater Commander; the OODA Loop decision cycle is at the level of the individual warfighter; here we consider the in-between level of the group, e.g. crisis action team.
+is at the level of the individual warfighter; here we consider the in-between level of the group, e.g. crisis action team.
 It is noteworthy that if all "strategic" or big picture information is hoarded at the top level of the organization or if only partial, special interest information is sent to lower levels from top levels, then the sub-groups within the larger organization are not self-similar to the organization as a whole, and taken together they do not comprise self-similar agents of a CAS; indeed, the decision cycles of individuals within the larger organization bear small resemblance, content wise, to those of the organization as a whole.
-If one thinks of groups within larger "edge organizations" that possess decentralized command, relatively unconstrained interaction among teammates and broadly distributed information, there is a greater possibility of self-similarity of the groups as agents to the larger organization.
-(See Alberts & Hayes 2003).
+If one thinks of groups within larger "edge organizations" that possess decentralized command, relatively unconstrained interaction among teammates and broadly distributed information, there is a greater possibility of self-similarity of the groups as agents to the larger organization (See Alberts & Hayes 2003).
 In terms of information technology, it is noteworthy that the COP brings strategic information normally retained at high levels down to lower level units, i.e. the COP contributes to flattening the warfighting organization; similarly, the collaborative COP further contributes to flattening the organization by facilitating peer-to-peer communications.
-For an earlier version of this paper see Hiniker (2008).

-2 A self-similar object is exactly or approximately similar to a part of itself.
+^{2.} A self-similar object is exactly or approximately similar to a part of itself.